Northerman/object_detection_hackathon/README.md

-## A code used for the object detection hackathon on under water pipes using Yolov5s
+## Used for the object detection hackathon on underwater pipes (Yolov5s)

 ### To Deploy
 ```